25+ Target Interview Questions and Best Sample Answers

 Answer: First, I try to listen to the customer and their needs.
 Then provide them with several options to choose from.
 Options can always help make the customer feel like we’re thinking creatively about the situation and their personal desires.
-Then I try to help make a good decision by informing the customer of my own personal taste of products or merchandise and why I would choose something.
+Then I try to help make a good decision by informing the customer of my own personal taste of products.
+Or my taste of merchandise and why I would choose something.

 What are your salary expectations?

-Answer: Since this is an hourly position and I noticed through the corporate website and PayScale.com that the average hourly compensation was around $15 per hour, I would be expecting somewhere in the $15 per hour range to the $20 per hour range.
+Answer: Since this is an hourly position.
+And I noticed through the corporate website and PayScale.com that the average hourly compensation was around $15 per hour.
+Then I would be expecting somewhere in the $15 per hour range to the $20 per hour range.